LogJamb-Josh/CodingChallenge.WebApi.Apex.JackHenry/readme.md

 [Original Instructions](WebApiApex/readme.md)

 ## Running Documentation
-I left myself a few notes by adding to or editing the original instructions.
+I left myself a few notes by adding to and editing a copy of the original instructions.
 That document is here [Running Documentation](RunningDoc.md)

 ## Conclusion
 On 2/25/2022 Zach at APEX said the results came in strong.
 On 2/28/2022 I went through the code I wrote with 3 employees of Jack Henry.
 I explained what I did.